 Harnessing customer data was not historically of such importance to banks.
 The traditional finance sector has really only needed to address responding to such customer demands now due to a lack of historical competition and threat to market dominance from new challengers.
-Now however, because of fintech innovation, banks risk falling behind if they do not act.
+Now however, because of FinTech innovation, banks risk falling behind if they do not act.

 In finance, FinTech companies have grown in number and many in size because they have been able to identify customer needs and wants, and they have been agile enough to respond accordingly with innovative financial products that give them an edge over traditional banks.

-Fintechs: the key to big data analysis and predictive analytics
+FinTechs: the key to big data analysis and predictive analytics

-Fintech holds the key for banks in terms of understanding their customers, through innovative big data analysis and predictive analytics.
-This is largely due to disruptive fintech technology in machine learning and artificial intelligence.
+FinTech holds the key for banks in terms of understanding their customers, through innovative big data analysis and predictive analytics.
+This is largely due to disruptive FinTech technology in machine learning and artificial intelligence.

-New, innovative methods created and cultivated by fintechs could breathe new life into many of a bank’s core business segments through collaboration.
+New, innovative methods created and cultivated by FinTechs could breathe new life into many of a bank’s core business segments through collaboration.
 These include the way banks assess an individual or business regarding credit scoring and lending; marketing, sales and customer retention; risk management; investment management; and digital communication.

 The biggest challenge - some industry commentators would say existential challenge - facing the traditional finance sector right now lies in how to listen effectively to customers and respond accordingly.
-Fintechs already know how to do this, through agile use of big data analysis and predictive analytics.
+FinTechs already know how to do this, through agile use of big data analysis and predictive analytics.

 So, its clear now that banks need FinTechs for success.
 It will be the banks with the most sophisticated data coupled with FinTechs with the capabilities and knowhow to reach valuable insights from this data that will be primed for success in this new third FinTech wave.